CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![c, manual](assets/manual-bits/c-m007.png)
 Manual: ck, suckle, cl, close, cr, crutch, ct

-CH is a circle the same size as H. H, CH and WH are described under H.
+CH is a circle the same size as H. H, CH and WH are described under H. Also see Word Parts for NCH and SCH.

+xxx sup, transact - ct blend

 ## D

 ![d, manual](assets/manual-bits/d-m007.png)
 Manual: dge, judge, dj, dle, fiddle, dr, dread, dv, dw, dwell

-xxx supplement omit D from adj-

-![d student, manual](assets/manual-bits/d-m014.png)
-Manual: student

 DEN series.
 In DN the letters form a wave.
 The end of one letter and the beginning of the next share a line.
 In DEN, the combination begins and ends on the same line.
 In DEEN, there is actually a line This is what most beginning writers think DEN should look like.
 I cannot find anywhere this is stated clearly, but it is consistent across all 4 books.
 (Cricket)

+![d student, manual](assets/manual-bits/d-m014.png)
+Manual: student

 xxx